ethanthoma/personal-website/posts/abusing_use.md

 et voilà.
 You can we still get the niceness of using `use` with `result.map` but instead of the function returning that, we unwrap it with our `apply_with`, turning our `Result` into a `Response`.
-Admittedly, the order in which the code runs is.
+Admittedly, the order in which the code runs is confusing.
 The `use` syntax tends to wraps types as we go _down_ the function but our `apply_with` does the opposite; it unwraps as we go _up_.
 You can mix-and-match a whole lot of these to cause maximal psychic damage to gleam noobies.

 ## Professional Abuser